'1917' Review: A spellbinding World War 1 drama

 Deakins' turned it into a major cinematic experience.
 Deakins' and Sam Mendes has created an almost seamless one-continuous shot based visual story of the nightmare that was World War I.

-Sam Mendes and Roger Deakins gives moviegoers a new World War I experience
+Sam Mendes and Roger Deakins give moviegoers a new World War I experience

 Many may already know the history of World War I, thanks to past films.
 However, Mendes and Deakins manage to bring the grit and horror of the war to life in a new way.
 The film is based during the third year of World War I, as soldiers continue to die from artillery and aircraft fire.